TaxoPress/TaxoPress/readme.txt

 2. Do you have a not yet tagged blog ?
 Edit mass tags options is perfect for you : tag 20, 30 or 50 articles with autocompletion in one step !

 == Arbitrary section ==
+* Version 1.3.6
+	* Fix auto tags with all DB and this feature work also for auto tags save feature
+	* Clean lot's url
+	* Update japan language
 * Version 1.3.5
 	* Add an option for auto link case
 	* Fix rel HTML for auto link